About

 Recording credits include Noname’s Sundial, Zola Jesus’ Taiga, Disparition’s Faite, original cast recordings for Illinoise, Superhero, and Grammy-nominated Soft Power, and films such as the well-received documentary Chèche Lavi, and Here and Now starring Sarah Jessica Parker.

 As a theatre maker, Kyra worked for a decade as an Ensemble member of The New York Neo-Futurists, where she wrote, directed, and premiered nearly 200 short theatrical works based on her lived experiences and the world around her.
 Her work with the company earned her a nomination for a New York Innovative Theatre Award for Outstanding Sound Design.
-She now works independently as an electronic performance artist, combining French horn with vocals, electronics, and spoken word, blending slice-of-life themes with hopeful Afrofuturism.
+She now works independently as an electronic performance artist, blending French horn with vocals, electronics, and spoken word, blending slice-of-life themes with hopeful Afrofuturism.